lilkahuna/first-app/README.md

 # Portfolio Website

 This is a portfolio website created using React and several JavaScript and React libraries.
 The website utilizes Firebase as its database and incorporates emailjs for sending emails through the "Contact Me" form.
-This project marks the developer's first application.

 # Technologies Used